 Pigeon, starling, and sparrow nests are often built in rain gutters, drains, and corners of roofs where drains are located and this can cost a property owner thousands to repair if it isn’t handled quickly.

 - Nuisance bird droppings will fade paint finishes by actually eating into the protective coating and the paint itself.
 The longer the droppings sit on the paint, the more damage it will cause.

 - Droppings on or around a building send a message to the public that this building is not properly maintained and is dirty.
-One is forced to wonder how clean a restaurant’s kitchen or store could be if they don’t even care about bird droppings dripping down the building or signage.

 - Birds eat and contaminate food and animal feed.
-They also damage containers and packaging materials in which foods and feed are stored.
+They can also damage containers and packaging materials in which foods and feed are stored.